Documentation

 Controlling the animation

-The only way to control swiffy animations is to use their setFlashVars method represented by setVars command of the addon.
+The only way to control swiffy animations is to use their setFlashVars method represented by setVars command of the module.
 Flash project needs to be prepared before being exported to swiffy by adding a code in ActionScript to the main timeline, e.g.:

 _root.onEnterFrame = function(){